11th March 2019

 The leading figures on tax reform in both countries – Steven Mnuchin, US Treasury Secretary, and Bruno Le Maire, French Finance Minister – met in Paris last week to try and accelerate talks at the OECD and find a solution a year earlier than previously envisaged.

-Speaking on the plans, Mr Le Maire stated: “We are trying to find an agreement so that there is a common European position at the OECD and, with the support of the US, we can have a digital taxation proposed at the international level by the end of 2019.’’
+Speaking on the plans, Mr Le Maire stated: “We are trying to find an agreement so that there is a common European position at the OECD and, with the support of the US, we can have a global digital taxation proposed at the international level by the end of 2019.’’

 Mr Mnuchin and Mr Le Maire also agreed on the need for a standard, internationally accepted minimum level of corporation tax, which is being discussed by the G7 group and OECD.
 Mr Mnuchin commented on these plans, saying ‘‘That’s something we absolutely support, as we need to avoid a race to the bottom of countries implementing lower and lower taxes to attract investment.’’